-Burglary & Robbery Attorney in Chino, Ontario & Pomona
+Burglary & Robbery Attorney in Chino / Chino Hills, California

-Burglary & Robbery Defense Attorney Serving the Inland Empire of Southern California
+Burglary & Robbery Defense Attorney Serving Ontario, Pomona, & the Inland Empire of Southern California

 A robbery and burglary charge should never be taken lightly.
 Both charges have severe consequences including jail time, hefty fines or even prison time.
 If you have been accused of burglary or robbery, contact an experienced robbery and burglary attorney to advise you on your legal rights and options.
 Talk to Attorney Ronald Talkov today at (909) 9-NO-JAIL to discuss how Mr. Talkov can help you.